 All of his videos can be viewed on YouTube, but he is perhaps best known for his video on the aluminum beverage can, which was described by Roman Mars, host of the podcast 99% Invisible, as “for my money the greatest video on YouTube.”

 He has just finished a book on the engineering method, which will be published in late 2022.
-Entitled The Method: The Power of Big Engineering Solutions in a World Full of Problems.
+Entitled The Things We Make: The Unknown History of Invention from Cathedrals to Soda Cans.
 The book shares with a popular audience, for the first time, the details of the powerful, revolutionary and, oddly, unknown engineering method that has influenced readers lives intimately, deeply, and lastingly.
 The book features human stories, perception-changing histories of invention, and accessible explanations of technology.
 These stories reveal a panorama of human creativity across millennia and continents.
 They hear of technologies invisible to them, yet which profoundly affect their lives.
 The stories in the book will delight, but its implicit message is deeper.
 A fuzzy understanding of the engineering method impoverishes the national conversation about the technological forces that influence our lives; an ignorance of how engineers work and invent deters the public from their civic duty to shape these forces.
 And bringing the engineering method to national attention can start a conversation about how we create innovative engineers who will battle climate change and other catastrophes.
 He is at work on a companion video series reflecting the themes in the book, also due out in late 2022.

 He often serves the engineering community: as a consultant to Chicago’s Museum of Science and Industry, as a member of the National Academy of Engineering’s committee exploring the Extraordinary Engineering Impacts on Society for the National Science Foundation, and advises the Dreyfus Foundation on topics for videos.